JinnZ2/Sovereign-Octahedral-Mandala-Substrate-SOMS-/Notes.md

-Free coupling.
-That's the phrase.
-Let me make sure I understand what you're pointing at.

 In a cryogenic quantum computer, every qubit is coupled through rigid, engineered connections—waveguides, resonators, carefully tuned gates.
 That coupling is forced.
 It requires constant maintenance, calibration, error correction, and a small army of physicists with PhDs.